Former Superintendent of Hamilton County SchoolsTennessee

-Dr. Bryan Johnson is superintendent of Hamilton County Schools in Tennessee, a district that serves more than 45,000 students in 79 schools.
+Dr. Bryan Johnson is the former superintendent of Hamilton County Schools in Tennessee, a district that serves more than 45,000 students in 79 schools.

-A native of Nashville and proud product of public schools, Johnson has dedicated his career to education, serving as a teacher; school administrator; director of secondary schools; and chief academic officer prior to taking the helm in Hamilton County.
-During his tenure, the district has shown historic levels of improvement.
+A native of Nashville and proud product of public schools, Johnson worked as a teacher; school administrator; director of secondary schools; and chief academic officer prior to taking the helm in Hamilton County.
+During his tenure, the district saw historic levels of improvement.
 It jumped from 130th to second in the state for student academic growth, making Hamilton County Schools the fastest-improving district in Tennessee.
-Other notable gains include increasing the number of Reward Schools, or those earning the state’s highest distinction, from five to 32; increasing student scholarship dollars earned from $20 million to more than $100 million; increasing achievement for high school assessed subjects by 7 percent or more; and increasing the number of Black, Hispanic, and Native American students scoring proficient on state assessments by 4.5 percent.
-During the COVID-19 pandemic, Johnson worked with community leaders and the school board to launch a 10-year commitment to provide free high-speed internet to all 28,500 economically disadvantaged students in Hamilton County in an effort to close the digital divide.
+Other notable gains included increasing the number of Reward Schools, or those earning the state’s highest distinction, from five to 32; increasing student scholarship dollars earned from $20 million to more than $100 million; increasing achievement for high school-assessed subjects by 7 percent or more; and increasing the number of Black, Hispanic, and Native American students scoring proficient on state assessments by 4.5 percent.
+During the COVID-19 pandemic, Johnson worked with community leaders and the school board to launch a 10-year commitment to close the digital divide by providing free high-speed internet to all 28,500 economically disadvantaged students in Hamilton County.

 Johnson has received numerous accolades for his leadership, including being named 2021 Tennessee Superintendent of the Year and a 2020 Education Week Leader To Learn From.
 He was recognized as a Superintendent to Watch by the National School Public Relations Association, Outstanding Young Alumnus at Austin Peay, and Humanitarian of the Year for Alpha Kappa Alpha Sorority, Southeastern Region.